homeskies/uw_gazebo/README.md

 then launch whatever task specific nodes you need separately.
 Avoid having robot code depend on this package; there are a lot of large binary files in here, and we don't want to have to clone those to the robot (where we'll certainly never use them).

+### Spawning Objects

+The example script shows how to add an object to Gazebo through the ROS interface.

+    rosrun uw_gazebo house_add_table_objects

 ## House: How to Replace Photos in Picture Frames

 Picture frames use two textures for the model: